1754 - Operations on the Ohio River

-In February, a band of backwoodsmen under Captain Trent crossed the mountains to build a storehouse and stockade at the forks of the Ohio, where Pittsburgh now stands, a spot which Washington had examined when on his way to Fort Le Boeuf, and which he had reported as the best for the purpose.
-Trent was assisted by Tanacharison and the Mingos.
+In February, a band of backwoodsmen under Captain Trent crossed the mountains to build a storehouse and stockade at the forks of the Ohio, where Pittsburgh now stands, a spot that Washington had examined when on his way to Fort Le Boeuf, and which he had reported as the best for the purpose.
+Tanacharison and the Mingos assisted Trent.

 On February 14, the House of Burgesses of Virginia met again, summoned by Dinwiddie.
-The latter hoped to obtain a fund to qualify him to send about 450 additional men to the Ohio, which, with the assistance of the neighbouring colonies, may put a stop to French ambitions.
+The latter hoped to obtain a fund to qualify him to send about 450 additional men to the Ohio, which he hoped, along with the assistance of the neighbouring colonies, might put a stop to French ambitions.
 The assembly voted 10,000 pounds in Virginia currency to defend the frontier.

 Dinwiddie then invited the Indians to meet him in council at Winchester, and, as bait to attract them, coupled the message with a promise of gifts.
 He sent circulars from the king to the neighbouring governors, calling for supplies, and wrote letter upon letter to rouse them to effort.
 He wrote also to the more distant governors, Delancey of New York, and Shirley of Massachusetts, begging them to make demonstrations against Canada, to prevent the French from sending so large a force to the Ohio.
 It was to the nearer colonies, from New Jersey to South Carolina, that he looked for direct aid; and their several governors were all more or less active to procure it.
 Pennsylvania refused to move.
 North Carolina alone answered the appeal, and gave money enough to raise about 350 men.
 Two independent companies maintained by the king in New York, and the South Carolina Independent Companies, had received orders from Great Britain to march to the scene of action; and in these, with the scanty levies of his own and the adjacent province, lay Dinwiddie's only hope.
 With men abundant and willing, there were no means to put them into the field, and no commander whom they would all obey.

-From Williamsburg, Dinwiddie despatched letters, orders, couriers, to hasten the tardy reinforcements of North Carolina and New York, and push on the raw soldiers of Virginia, who now numbered 300 men.
-They were called the Virginia Regiment; and Joshua Fry, an English gentleman, bred at Oxford, was made their colonel, with Washington as next in command.
+From Williamsburg, Dinwiddie despatched letters and orders via couriers, to hasten the tardy reinforcements of North Carolina and New York, and push on the raw soldiers of Virginia, who now numbered 300 men.
+They were called the Virginia Regiment; and Joshua Fry, an English gentleman, bred at Oxford, was made their colonel, with Washington as second in command.

 In March, Fry was at Alexandria with half the so-called regiment, trying to get it into marching order.

-On April 2, Washington, with the other half, marched towards the Ohio Company's storehouse at Wills Creek, which was to form a base of operations.
+On April 2, Washington, with the other half of the regiment, marched towards the Ohio Company's storehouse at Wills Creek, which was to form a base of operations.
 His men were poor whites, brave, but hard to discipline; without tents, ill armed, and ragged.
 Washington had been ordered to gather as many supplies and paid volunteers as he could along the way.
 By the time he left for the frontier, he had gathered 1,867 men.

-While Dinwiddie was still toiling to muster his raw recruits, Duquesne's lieutenant, Contrecoeur, successor to Legardeur de Saint-Pierre, had landed at Presquisle with a much greater force, in part regulars, and in part Canadians.
+While Dinwiddie was still toiling to muster his raw recruits, Duquesne's lieutenant, Contrecoeur, successor to Legardeur de Saint-Pierre, had landed at Presque Isle with a much greater force, in part regulars, and in part Canadians.

 Dinwiddie hoped that Trent would fortify himself at the forks of the Ohio before the arrival of the French, and that Washington and Fry would join him in time to secure the position.
 Trent had begun the fort; but for some unexplained reason had gone back to Wills Creek leaving Ensign Ward with 36 men at work upon it.